Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 pictures, which will be handy when it gets to the implementation.

 ![Search result showing "Introduction to the A\* Algorithm" with certain words highlighted](/img/pathfinding-search-results.png)

-If your problem involves a lot of maths (like a lot of my computational geometry work) it's a good idea to draw sketches and try to work out the solution by hand.
-This also lets you derive equations that you'll need later on.

 ## Step 2: Thinking About the Public API